after-eight/regitable/README.md

 ## Objective

-Most of my digital life is stored in a git repository, so the first thing i thought of when i examined my newly arrived reMarkable2: can i install and use git on it?
+Most of my digital life is stored in a git repository, so the first thing i thought of when i examined my newly arrived reMarkable2 was: can i install and use git on it?

 The filesystem layout of the reMarkable meets the requirements for a git repository pretty well.
 Besides the binary `.rm` files, all other files are more or less json-formatted text files.